 Create a better evaluation experience for everyone involved by taking a look at the following top performance review questions for managers.
-While preparing for your next round of reviews, consider each question as it relates to your employees, and use the below as a performance review template.
+While preparing for your next round of reviews, consider each question as it relates to your employees.

 What are your favorite performance review questions?
 Share them below in the comments.